-On June 7, 2021, Agency's Fire Trial Board held an administrative hearing.
-She pleaded not guilty as to Charge No. 1, Specification No. 1 and guilty as to Charge No. 2, Specification No. 1.
-After eliciting the documentary and testimonial evidence, the Trial Board found Employee guilty of both charges and recommended the penalty of termination for Charge No. 1 and a seventy-two-hour suspension for Charge No. 2.
-On July 28, 2021, Agency's Chief issued a Final Agency Decision accepting the Trial Board's recommendations.
-Her termination became effective on July 31, 2021.
+On July 1, 2021, Agency's Fire Trial Board held an administrative hearing on the charges against Employee.
+Employee pleaded not guilty as to Charge No. 1, Specification No. 1 and guilty as to Charge No. 2, Specification No. 1.
+After eliciting the documentary and testimonial evidence, the Trial Board found Employee guilty of both charges and recommended the penalty of a 720-hour suspension for Charge No. 1, Specification No. 1, and a twenty-four-hour suspension for Charge No. 2, Specification No. 1.
+On August 17, 2021, Agency's Chief issued a Final Agency Decision accepting the Trial Board's recommendations.
+Employee's suspensions became effective on August 23, 2021.